sergiotaborda/lense-lang/docs/content/constructors.md

 val Fraction third = new Fraction(1, 3);
 ~~~~

-A constructor without a body means the parameters should be copied to the fields.
+A constructor without a body means the parameters should be copied to the fields of the same name.

 All final value fields (the ones with ``val``) must be initialized by all constructors, i.e. the compiler must be able to prove that all ``val`` fields have been set by the constructor.
 If this is not the case a compilation error will be raised.